samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 6: File upload XSS testing.
     Tests file upload for XSS via filename and SVG/HTML content.

+    TESTING MODE: MANUAL REQUIRED - This function DOES NOT actually upload files.
+    It analyzes the file input fields and generates malicious payloads (SVG with onload, HTML with script, malicious filenames) that you must manually upload and verify if they execute in the browser when viewed/rendered.
     """
     result = {
         'category': 'file_upload',